dmnfarrell/dmnfarrell.github.io/_posts/2022-12-19-dalle2-aiart.markdown

 ## Example

-You can try this yourself by registering on the OpenAI website which at the moment gives you 50 credits.
+You can try this yourself by registering on the OpenAI website which at the moment gives you 50 free credits.
 'Prompts' are currently restricted to 400 words.
 Coming up with the appropriate prompt to get the image you want back is tricky.
 Supposedely being more specific is better to get what you want but it will depend on how well dalle can recognise and put together specific items.
 Names of real people are not allowed for example.
 The training set has also been filtered to remove certain material.

 Let's say we give it the prompt: **"oil painting, irish people"**.
 I got the following results.
 You will get something else if you provide the exact same phrase.